Book Bob Pegg

 Bob has performed in venues ranging from a Viking farmstead in Borgarnes in Iceland to the Royal Festival Hall in London.
 His stories are told conversationally, as if they had happened just yesterday.
 He’s often asked to tailor programmes to fit specific themes and places: the seashore; an Iron Age fort; a primeval forest; a Pictish stronghold or the streets of a historic town.

 Bob has worked in collaboration with individual artists, and in schools and community settings with people of all ages, from nursery groups upwards.
-Among his more recent projects are: Kings and Saints, a commission shared with harper Bill Taylor to commemorate the return of the refurbished Pictish cross-slab to Nigg Church in Easter Ross; and Sounding Dunadd, working with Kilmartin House Museum in Argyll to produce four community events among the prehistoric tombs, the standing stones and the exotic rock art of Kilmartin Glen in Argyll; making Storymaps in collaboration with six Highland museums and their communities, with artist John Hodkinson.
+Among his more recent projects are: Kings and Saints, a commission shared with harper Bill Taylor to commemorate the return of the refurbished Pictish cross-slab to Nigg Church in Easter Ross; Sounding Dunadd, working with Kilmartin House Museum in Argyll to produce four seasonal community events among the prehistoric tombs, the standing stones and the exotic rock art of Kilmartin Glen in Argyll; making Storymaps in collaboration with six Highland museums and their communities, with artist John Hodkinson.

-Recent books: Highland Folk Tales (2012), The Little Book of Hogmanay (2013), and the forthcoming Argyll Folk Tales (due 2014), all published by The History Press.
+Recent publications include Highland Folk Tales (2012), The Little Book of Hogmanay (2013), and Argyll Folk Tales (2015), all published by The History Press.

 A version of The Seal Killer, from Highland Folk Tales, is included in the video series Storytelling: the Living Art